Three-body universality in the B meson sector: Molecule-meson scattering amplitudes

 \subsection{$\mathbf{Z'_b B}$ scattering}

 The scattering process $Z'_bB \rightarrow Z'_bB$ has the same isospin structure as described in the previous sections.
-This yields the isospin factors~(\ref{isospin_factors_abbreviated}) in the two amplitudes shown in Fig.~\ref{Z_prime_B_scattering}.
+This yields the isospin factors $C_0^I$ in the two amplitudes shown in Fig.~\ref{Z_prime_B_scattering}.
 Although the only spin channel is $S=1$ and thus the projection operator is the same as in Sec.~\ref{section_Z_B_scattering}, the vertices appearing in the amplitudes are different.
 This leads to different spin factors in these amplitudes.
-Applying the spin projection $\delta_{mi} (T_1)_i^j \delta_{jn} \equiv (T_1)^{S=1}$ to the first amplitude
+Firstly, the $S$-wave $Z'_b B$ scattering amplitudes satisfy the integral equation,